 The claim was conducted on a no win no fee basis.

-For further information or if you believe you may have a Professional Negligence Claim, you can speak to any member of our team
+For further information or if you believe you may have a Personal Injury Claim, you can speak to any member of our team.

 All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.